LoupVaillant/Monocypher-Handshake/SECURITY_ANALYSIS.md

   - _es_ and _lr_ are random, _OR_
   - _ls_ and _er_ are random.

-The irreversibility and unpredictability of Blake2 also implies independence between its input and output, so all _CK1_, _CK2_, and _CK3_ are all independent.
+The irreversibly and unpredictability of Blake2 also implies independence between its input and output, so all _CK1_, _CK2_, and _CK3_ are all independent.